HelveteSYS/HelveteSYS/README.md

-bpd, autism, did, some form of schizophrenia, c-ptsd, some tic disorder, possible social anxiety so dont quote me on that
+bpd, autism, did, some form of schizophrenia, c-ptsd, ocd, bipolar 2, some tic disorder, possible social anxiety so dont quote me on that

 cupidzarrow69 dni kys